Genivia/ugrep/README.md

 convenient location, for example in your `~/bin` directory.

-Note that `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present.
+Note that `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present in the working directory or home directory.
+This means that you can define your default options for `ug` in .ugrep.

-You may want to install the `ugrep` and `ug` commands and its manual page with:
+You may want to install the `ugrep` and `ug` commands and man pages with:

     $ sudo make install